 Nov 2, 2012

-Everyone knows that politics is now so divided in our country that not only do the 2 sides disagree on the solutions to the country’s problems, they don’t even agree on what the problems are.
-It’s 2 versions of the world in collision.
+Everyone knows that politics is now so divided in our country that not only do the two sides disagree on the solutions to the country’s problems, they don’t even agree on what the problems are.
+It’s two versions of the world in collision.
 This week we hear from people who’ve seen this infect their personal lives.
-They’ve lost friends.
-They’ve become estranged from family members.
-A special pre-election episode of our show.

 Special thanks: Jeff Jones, Anna Weggel, Gene Chandler, Philip Galanes, Elizabeth Garrett, Jessica Garrett Mills, Christine Hamm, Shawn Jasper, Corey Lewandowski, Terie Norelli, Robert Rowe, Amy Silver Judd and Tony Soltani.